Mohit-Kucheriya/delta_demo/README.md

 # delta_demo
-This is a Demo Project for Git &amp; Github.
+This is a Demo Project for Git &amp; Github class.